FablabTorino/tinyMatrix/README.md

 # Creating the jewel

-You can download the .dxf files from [here] (https://github.com/FablabTorino/tinyMatrix/tree/master/design/DXF) or you can draw your own, just remember to use a 6mm .
+You can download the .dxf files from [here] (https://github.com/FablabTorino/tinyMatrix/tree/master/design/DXF) or you can draw your own, just remember to use a 6mm poplar plywood.

 First thing to do is to build the structure following this instructions:

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/tinyPage_2.jpg " width="900" />

 The whole process should look like this:

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/Process.jpg"width="900" />